Organic Apples & Orcharding Course!

 If planting semi-dwarf apples that are one year old, they will probably begin fruiting by their 3rd year but you might get lucky and see a few apples in year two.
 Usually one can expect a bushel of fruit by the 4th year with semi-dwarf trees on G935 and G202 that have not been pruned to be freestanding.

-Where can I get info on the differences between the Geneva Rootstocks?
+Where can I get more info on Geneva Rootstocks?

 - Cornell’s Comparison Chart of Geneva Rootstocks